codenotary/codenotary.io/pages/blog/cnil-metrics-logs-7-5-released.md

 The screenshot shows the changes that happen to your virtual machines over time.
 Of course you can create reports based on that and query in realtime.
 ![Auditable Change Management](/images/blog/acmgmt.png)

 This information is not simply stored in a common database, its immutably stored using the [immudb](https://www.codenotary.com/technologies/immudb) database.
-That provides the foundation for a change audit, as you have a cryptographically-verifiable proof any change that happened.
+That provides the foundation for a change audit, as you have a cryptographically-verifiable proof of any change that happened.

 Our customers are already using this audit capability to prove to vendors such as Oracle or Red Hat which systems and applications are running where and when.
 To do so, the VM location (ESXi, cluster, network) and VM resource changes (CPU, memory, network) need to be tracked complete and tamper-proof.